ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    -rw-r--r-- 1 nobody nobody 0 Sep 8 15:52 test
    ```

-   **Note:** The files created by root will have ownership of nobody:nobody.
-In order to display ownership correctly idmapd.conf needs to be updated with the correct domain settings.
-See “How to implement no_root_squash for NFS” below.
+   **Note:** The files that are created by root have ownership of `nobody:nobody`.
+To display ownership correctly, `idmapd.conf` needs to be updated with the correct domain settings.
+See “How to implement no_root_squash for NFS” at the bottom of this page.

-5. Mount the remote share on boot.
-In order to complete the setup, edit the file systems table /etc/fstab to add the remote share to the list of entries that will be automatically mounted on startup:
+5. Mount the remote share on start.
+To complete the setup, edit the file systems table `/etc/fstab` to add the remote share to the list of entries that will be automatically mounted on startup:

    ```
    (hostname):/(username) /mnt "nfs version" "options" 0 0